 I was mortified.

-But I also knew that making a big deal out of his refusal to participate would make the problem worse and add needless pressure.
+But I also knew that making a big deal out of his refusal to participate in this social situation would make the problem worse and add needless pressure.
 Instead, I accepted that this was his way of playing.
+I may have brought him to the class for social development, but he was more interested in exploring the different toys.

 The more we fuss about these situations, the more we send the message that we don’t accept them regardless of their preferences.

 Many of us understandably worry when our kids don’t play the way other kids typically do.
-We wonder if something’s wrong, feel embarrassed to stand out, or confused about these preferences.
+We wonder if something’s wrong, feel embarrassed to stand out, or are confused about these preferences.
+We want them to develop social skills and worry any time they aren’t as friendly as others.

-The fear of barefoot, whether at home or at the beach, is a distant memory we laugh about now.
+The fear of walking barefoot, whether at home or the beach, is a distant memory we laugh about now.
 And swimming?
 Now all my kids can’t get enough of going to the pool and jumping into the deep end.
+They all easily make new friends and healthy friendships.

 These are a far cry from those earlier days when I worried and wondered “What if?”
-Now I know that it’s totally okay if my kids—any of our kids—doesn’t always like what others do.
+Now I know that it’s okay if my kids—any of our kids—don’t always like what their peers do.

 Get more tips: